Vaginal ring

 Vaginal rings (also known as intravaginal rings, or V-Rings) are polymeric drug delivery devices designed to provide controlled release of drugs for intravaginal administration over extended periods of time.
 The ring is inserted into the vagina and provides contraception protection.
-Vaginal rings come in one size that fits most women.
+Vaginal rings come in one size that fits most people.

 Types

 Several vaginal ring products are currently available, including: